 A second album was recorded in the autumn of 2003 following which Celesty acquired new singer Antii Railio.
-J-P was also drafted into the Finnish army at this time which meant acquiring guest guitarists for shows.
+J-P was also drafted into the Finnish army at this time, which meant acquiring guest guitarists for shows.
 Guitarist Alanen was permanently out in 2005, which brought the induction of Teemu Koskela.
 The group has signed a worldwide deal with Spinefarm Records in 2008.
 The band was previously on Dockyard 1.
 The band announced a new full-length album for March, 2009 called Vendetta through Spinefarm Records.
 The band was no longer on Dockyard 1.
-In late 2009, Celesty announced that vocalist Antti Railio had decided to pursue a different style than the band.
+Celesty announced that vocalist Antti Railio had decided to pursue a different style than the band in late 2009.
 The group was searching for a replacement and could be contacted at rekry[at]celesty.net.
 Tony Turunen, who is the brother of former Nightwish singer Tarja Turunen, joined Finland’s Celesty in February, 2010.
 Celesty parted ways with guitarist Tapani Kangas.
 The band would continue without a second guitarist.
+The act disbanded in 2012 and returned in 2015.
+Kimmo Perämäki, Tapani Kangas and J-P Alanen were back.

 CELESTY - LEGACY OF HATE - ARISE